MoshkovEV/simple-1C-connector/README.md

 It is intended for integration into various information systems for the organization of interaction with databases on the 1C:Enterprise platform.
 Allows you to get data from the target database in real time.

 Attention!
-Due to technical limitations of the 1C platform, it cannot be used with basic versions of configurations (only PROF and CORP versions)
+Due to technical limitations of the 1C platform, it cannot be used with basic versions of configurations (PROF and CORP versions only)